minitwit-tdb/DevOps/report/ProcessView.md

 Prior to the Corona lockdown, we met up once a week for the lectures and would discuss/allocate tasks afterwards.
 For communication between lectures, we used Slack where we would discuss details and ask for advice and help as needed.
 After the lockdown happened, we've been more active on Slack regarding organization and still asking for advice and help.
 More communication was a clear reaction to the lockdown.

-We did also use Github issues and projects at the start of the project to manage the work we had to do, but later concluded that this was not beneficial to us, since the weekly assignments were small enough to discuss on Slack without developers missing key conclusions and dicussions in regards to the assignemnts.
+We did also use GitHub issues and projects at the start of the project to manage the work we had to do, but later concluded that this was not beneficial to us, since the weekly assignments were small enough to discuss on Slack without developers missing key conclusions and discussions in regards to the assignments.

 ### How is the team organized?

 We are 4 team members with varying skills.
-We did not give memebers separate conserns (e.g. backend vs. frontend) but instead we delegated tasks each week based on the assignments instead.
+We did not give members separate concerns (e.g. backend vs. frontend) but instead we delegated tasks each week based on the assignments instead.

 Our level of expertise differed and some of us had greater knowledge into the chosen technology stack and hence some could be seen as experts.